RafalRymek/graphql_github_tests/README.md

-# Bootcamp GrpaahQL automated tests
+# Bootcamp GraphQL automated tests
-Automated API tests to cover endpoints from GitHUb using GraphQL
+Automated API tests to cover endpoints from GitHub using GraphQL

 Following tech stack is using: python